-Application for issuance of a writ of execution should be accompanied most importantly by copies of the award and arbitration agreement.
+An application for issuance of a writ of execution should be accompanied most importantly by copies of the award and arbitration agreement.

-The court is supposed to review the application on enforcement of the award within one month after the application is received by the court, although there may be delays.
+The court is supposed to review the application on enforcement of the award within one month of the application being received by the court, although there could be delays.